Have you ever tried hydrotherapy? Well, now’s your chance.

 The resistance of the water during movement better strengthens muscles and the buoyancy provides better support.

 Where do the sessions take place when, and at what time?

-These sessions take place during term-time only in small groups of eight or less people.
+These sessions take place during term-time only in small groups of six or less people.
 Exercise physiology students are also available to offer assistance.

 Time: 13:00pm – 15:00pm

-Meet: VisAbility.
+Meet: at VisAbility.
 You will be driven to and from Aqualife Leisure Centre in the VisAbility van.